gnmearacaun/rpios-wayfirewm-config/README.md

 You can unlock the power of the plugins and commands with a customized `~/.config/wayfire.ini`.
 Actually most of the plugins are already included with the official OS, they just need to be configured.
 The following binaries make the shortcuts sweeter still:
 - [space2meta](https://gitlab.com/interception/linux/plugins/space2meta): _turn your space key into the meta key when chorded to another key (on key release only)_
 - [caps2esc](https://gitlab.com/interception/linux/plugins/caps2esc): _transforming the most useless key ever in the most useful one_
+-

 - This repo has an accompanying video [TBA](https://example.com)

 ## Preparing the ground

-- Reset SSD to factory settings if it's badly worn.
+- Reset SSD to factory settings if it's not new.
 Ignore if using an sdcard.
 ```
 sudo nvme format -s1 -lb=0 /dev/nvme0n1
 ```